Updated: Feb 28, 2025

 How to negotiate

 Review contracts for language surrounding supplies and implants.
-If your definitions don’t match with the payer’s, use competing payer contracts to impress upon them that your reimbursements should be based on your more reasonable definition.
+If your definitions don’t match the payer’s, use competing payer contracts to impress upon them that your reimbursements should be based on your more reasonable definition.

 Contract Modifications